mateuadsuara/hof/hof.md

 var janes = filterJanes(people);
 ```

 The last thing we would like to do is to `join` several functions into one, having the output from one function going to the input of the next.
-With that, we can reproduce the behaviour of the first piece of code in the starting point at a much higher level of abstraction.
+With that, we can reproduce the behaviour of the first piece of code in the starting point.

 ```js
 var join = function(function1, function2, functionN) {